neksa/mutagene/docs/index.rst

 What is MutaGene?
 ------------------

-MutaGene is software for the analysis of mutations and mutational processes in cancer.
+MutaGene is a set of methods for the analysis of mutations and mutational processes in cancer.
 The MutaGene Python package consists of command-line tools that provide direct access to some of the functions available on MutaGene's website.

 The MutaGene software package includes 5 subpackages: fetch, profile, rank, motif, and signature.
 Each subpackage has a